 Heat Loss in Cold Seasons.

-In winter, heat gained during the day is lost during the night through the skylight.
-One study shows that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose near 40% more heat than windows.
+In winter season, heat gained during the day is lost at night through the skylight.
+One research study shows that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That implies that skylights lose near 40% more heat than windows.

-A lot of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the price.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the cost.
+If your roof opening doesn’t fit one of the below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest requirement alternative on this list.

 16-by-16 inches$ 150– $600.